datsciafrica/dsaUganda/_events/dsau-westren.md

   end: "10:30 "
   sessions:
     - room1:
-      topic1: "Enhancing Crop Health: The Role of Low-Cost Spectroscopy Sensors in Real-Time Disease Monitoring.
-Dr Godliver Owmugisha "
+      topic1: "Enhancing Crop Health: The Role of Low-Cost Spectroscopy Sensors in Real-Time Disease Monitoring. <br> - Dr Godliver Owmugisha "
     - room2:
-      topic2: "Tracking the air quality in a city: From physical environment sensing to modeling of air pollution in Fort Portal City
+      topic2: "Tracking the air quality in a city: From physical environment sensing to modeling of air pollution in Fort Portal City <br> -
 Joel Ssematimba and Raja Fidel"
 - slot:
   start: "10:30-"